-Mondays are tough enough as it is - you don’t need to end yours face-to-face with a “Closed” sign, scrambling for a back-up plan as your blind date (or worse, your parents) ask repeatedly why you didn’t check the operating hours before showing up.
-It’s sad but true that many great restaurants are closed on Monday nights, but that doesn’t mean you need to settle for a bad meal.
-Instead, use this guide to some of our favorite open-on-Monday spots.
+Mondays are tough enough as it is - you don’t need to end yours face-to-face with a “closed” sign, scrambling for a back-up plan as your date (or worse, your parents) ask why you didn’t check the operating hours in advance.
+It’s a devastating truth that many great restaurants are closed on Monday nights, but that doesn’t mean you need to settle for a bad meal.
+Instead, use this guide to find some great options all over Seattle.

 Nirmal’s is a modern spot with a lot of bricks, a pretty tiled bar, and some great upscale Indian food.
 We’re fans of the beef curry and the tandoori spice-rubbed grilled paneer, as well as the excellent pakoras and samosas with mint chutney.
 A round or two of some of the best mules in the city won’t hurt, either.

 Sometimes, Monday calls for blowing off the gym in favor of burgers and beers.
 Two Doors Down is a laid-back spot that would work just as well for a big group dinner with friends as it would a family night out, kids and all.
 The burgers range from a classic to one topped with fried avocado, bacon, and egg-in-the-hole buns.
 As good as those are, we could eat the crispy fries in garlic hop mayo all day.

 Monday dinners are often better when they’re quick - maybe “your show” is on at 8, or you’ve already hit your daily quota of sharing oxygen with other humans.
 Satay Bar is perfect for that - it’s a quiet spot for a solo meal, but there’s still some excitement from the sizzling wok soundtrack.
 Even if you dream about steak all day, you’ll want the tofu satay to go along with some stir fry and noodles.